 I have fond memories of the week I spent in Huahine, a mixture of simplicity and authenticity – worthy of discovery.
 In this article I will give you some ideas of what to do while in Huahine on your holiday.
 I think this island is worthy of spending 4 days to a week if you enjoy taking the time to discover and appreciate it.
 If you’re going to French Polynesia, this island is worth considering.

-If you are looking for a great website to find sports activities in French Polynesia, I particularly recommend the Adrenaline Hunter website.
+If you are looking for a great website to find sports activities in French Polynesia, I particularly recommend Manawa website.

 I think this is the first and most important thing that you should do in Huahine.
 Granted, it was easy for me as I have friends who live there and own a boat.
 Discovering the beauty of the island in the late afternoon by sea really changes the view and the atmosphere.
 To fully experience Huahine in just a few days, this is the best thing to do.